 The study also looked at the effect on co-workers.
 A divorced co-worker can increase the likelihood of another employee divorcing by 55 percent compared to an employee who works with co-workers who are not divorced.

-People with children, however, were less susceptible by other couples to get a divorce.
+People with children, however, were less susceptible by other couples to getting a divorce.

 Chains of friends are also affected, the study concluded.
 For example, a divorcing person confides in a married friend who doesn’t opt for divorce but relays the details to a third person, influencing that person to divorce.

-The reasons behind why divorces create ripple effects in a social network are that people warm up to the idea of divorce when they see their friends, family or co-workers going through it.
+The reason why divorces create ripple effects in a social network is that people warm up to the idea of divorce when they see their friends, family, or co-workers going through it.
 When a divorced person confides in a married friend, the married person can see the pros and cons of divorce.
 Apparently, in Fowler’s study, most people saw the benefits of divorce.

 It should be noted, however, that the study only analyzed data from 5,000 people which is a small sample of the population.

 Fowler’s study also looks at longitudinal data from part of the Framingham Heart Study of several generations of people in a Massachusetts town over more than 30 years beginning in the 1970s.
 Divorce went from being nearly taboo in the 1970s to being socially acceptable in the 1990s.
 This just shows how the perception of divorce has radically changed throughout the years.

 If you are facing a divorce and are searching for a reputable family law attorney, Stange Law Firm, PC can help.
 We focus on family law in the areas of divorce, child custody, child support, paternity, and other domestic relations issues.

 To schedule your confidential half-hour consultation to meet with an attorney, call Stange Law Firm, PC at 855-805-0595 or visit us online.